remp2020/remp/README.md

 Docker will install all the dependencies, prepares the DB structure and also inserts demo data.

-The appliance was tested with Docker CE 2017.06.
+The appliance was tested with Docker CE 17.12.0 and Docker Compose 1.16.1.

 ## Manual installation